 What is Cloud Storage?

-Confused what Cloud storage really is and how it works?
-Don’t worry, we’ve got your back!
+Confused about what Cloud storage really is and how it works?
+Don’t worry; we’ve got your back!

 Is cloud storage secure?

-These are highly developed companies who follows high-security standards like data encryption, Application security, Physical security, privacy and many more, if you are interested in these security measures then you can head toward this Wikipedia article for more info, since I am writing about 8 best cloud storage providers I will not go deeper into cloud computing security in this article.
+If you are interested in these security measures, then you can head toward this Wikipedia article for more info; since I am writing about the top 8 cloud storage providers, I will not go deeper into cloud computing security in this article.

-You can choose any of the below cloud storage providers depending on your needs, all these are well-known cloud service providers with a bunch of features which makes it very easy to backup and access your data anywhere in the world on different devices and have very good trust score as well.
+Depending on your needs, you can choose any of the cloud storage providers below.
+All these are well-known cloud service providers with a bunch of features that make it very easy to back up and access your data anywhere in the world on different devices and have an excellent trust score as well.

 2. Google Drive

-Organising data in Google drive is easy like a computer hard drive where you can create different folders and files like Google Doc, Google sheets, Google slides, forms, and drawings.
+Organizing data in Google drive is easy as a computer hard drive, where you can create different folders and files like Google Docs, Google Sheets, Google slides, forms, and drawings.

-Google Drive’s space is common across all of Google’s platforms, so even if you attach large attachments to your emails, they will count in the 15 GB storage available.
-Drive is a product of Internet giant Google which obviously makes it one of the best cloud storage service provider.
+Google Drive’s space is shared across all of Google’s platforms, so even if you attach large attachments to your emails, they will count in the 15 GB of storage available.
+The drive is a product of Internet giant Google, which obviously makes it one of the best cloud storage service providers.

 OneDrive also has plans with high storage space like 50GB for $1.99/month, OneDrive + Office 365 with 1TB space for $6.99/month per user, OneDrive + Office 365 with 1TB space for $9.99/month for 5 users.

-Mega takes its security, very, very seriously.
-Encryption is its way of life and the whole process on Mega is heavily encrypted, Mega itself has no way to access your information since you hold the Encryption key from start to the finish.
-Their security standard makes them one of the best cloud storage service in the market.
+Mega takes its security very, very seriously.
+Encryption is its way of life, and the whole process on Mega is heavily encrypted; Mega itself has no way to access your information since you hold the Encryption key from start to finish.
+Their security standard makes them one of the best cloud storage services in the market.

 Another popular Cloud Storage Service platform, opening an account on pCloud will provide you with 10 GB of free storage.
-You can later upgrade to 20 GB through incentives such as recommending it to friends, sharing it on social media, etc. pCloud has clean and easy to navigate interface where you can easily copy, move, download and share the files and folders.
+You can later upgrade to 20 GB through incentives such as recommending it to friends, sharing it on social media, etc. pCloud has a clean and easy-to-navigate interface where you can easily copy, move, download, and share files and folders.

-Like other cloud service providers pCloud also has a desktop and mobile app along with usual web interface, using these apps allows you to automatically sync your files to the cloud.
+Like other cloud service providers, pCloud has a desktop and mobile app and the usual web interface.
+Using these apps allows you to automatically sync your files to the cloud.

 But the real advantage swoops in when pCloud offers you to expand your storage at reasonable prices.
 The storage options available are reasonable a value for money.

-Tresorit is another cloud storage service who takes it security very serious and provide an encrypted environment for data transfer.
-Tresorit has some of the best security and privacy in the industry and an impressive set of sharing and collaboration features.
+Tresorit is another cloud storage service that takes its security very seriously and provides an encrypted environment for data transfer.
+It has some of the best security and privacy in the industry and an impressive set of sharing and collaboration features.

 It also provides several different services.
-But while being like others and doing the same function, Tresorit still manages to make a mark of its own.
+But while being like others and doing the same function, Tresorit still manages to make its own mark.

 The start-up pack is a little annoyingly confusing.
-You get a starting pack of 3GB free storage, but you can only avail this after you sign up for the premium account, which is worth 8 dollars.
-This doesn’t entail that you just have to pay, as you can revert back to the free account anytime.
-But this practice might just make some of us a little irked.
+You get a starting pack of 3GB of free storage, but you can only avail of this after you sign up for the premium account, which is worth 8 dollars.
+This doesn’t entail you just having to pay, as you can revert back to the free account anytime.
+But this practice might make some of us a little irked.

 Starting out in 2005, Box has been around for a long time now.
-It mainly associates itself with business services but caters to personal storage options too.
-Box is great for being able to store content online and share it with friends and co-workers.
+It mainly associates itself with business services but also caters to personal storage options.
+The box is great for storing content online and sharing it with friends and co-workers.
 While it has a lot of different features, it is simple to use.
 It’s important to be able to have all of your files, no matter wherever you go.

 You can upload and download files easily with this web storage service.
-Easily drag and drop your files from your desktop or laptop right into your uploader, where it will upload automatically.
+Easily drag and drop your files from your desktop or laptop right into your uploader, which will automatically upload.